TaylorJadin/digciz-honors-tutorial/pages/01.home/_important-reminders/alert.md

 visible: true
 ---

-## Get help with your site:
+### Get help with your site:
-* Attend the Digital Citizenship Drop-in hours
-   * 2-3pm every week in Cofrin 119 (except for the weeks we have class)
+* Attend the Digital Citizenship Drop-in hours (2-3pm every week in Cofrin 119, except for the weeks we have class)
 * [Book an appointment with Taylor](https://www.meetingbird.com/l/taylorjadin/digciz)
 * [Book a Tech Bar appointment](https://techbar.knight.domains/)